nullSpac3/Lab-Report-3/index.md

       $ find ../technical -name "*.txt" -type f -delete

+    Directory before and after the command was run:

+      $ ls
+      dir2/  fire.txt  test1/  water.txt

+      $ ls
+      dir2/  test1/

     Deletes empty directories

-      $ find ../techincal -type d -empty -delete
+      $ $ find . -type d -delete

+    Directory before and after the command was run:

+      $ ls
+      dir2/  test1/

+      $ ls

-    `-delete` can be used with modifiers such as `-empty` to delete target files or directories
+    `-delete` can be used with modifiers such as `-empty` to delete target files or directories.
+Similar to `-empty`, it can be used to nullify confusion.
+Additionally, it helps remove multiple files of the same extension at once, as oppose to navigating to delete multiple files consecutively.

  <br>